nguyenntn/practice-git/README.md

-# practicing git annd push to github
+# practicing git and push to github
 A one hour project for beginner.